saviogl/sails-hook-solr/README.md

 });
 ```
 ### Schemas
 But wait ?!
-How does the we-plugin-solr knows which fields we want to upload to solr index?
+How does the sails-hook-solr knows which fields we want to upload to solr index?
 One might only want to upload a few fields to relieve the burden of its solr server, or even denormalise some associations copying only the informations needed from the relation.

-To better integrate with solr and give more power to the user, the plugin apply an adapted concept of solr called `Schema`.
+To better integrate with solr and give more power to the user, the hook apply an adapted concept of solr called `Schema`.

-The idea of the `schema` configuration is to tell the plugin how does one want to map the fields from the application model to solr index.
+The idea of the `schema` configuration is to tell the hook how does one want to map the fields from the application model to solr index.

 As seen bellow this configuration is set in `config.solr.schemas[Model]`.

 > Attention !!!
 In order to use both class methods above, you have got to define a `schema` for the desired model, otherwise an error will be thrown

 ```javascript
 module.exports.solr = {